Tools for trip leaders

-Two Fantastic Resources for Planners, soon available online!
+- Two Fantastic Resources for Planners, available online!
+Click here

-What We Bring With Us: A letter from Doug Orbaker, former mission co-worker in Nicaragua - Download Here
+- What We Bring With Us: A letter from Doug Orbaker, former mission co-worker in Nicaragua - Download Here

 Mission is the life we bring with us when we go to another place to serve, and it is the even richer life that we take back with us when we return.

 - The Power of Empty Hands - Download Here

 (Spanish version: El Poder de las Manos Vacias - Download Here)

 In "The Power of Empty Hands," our Director of World Mission, Rev. Dr. Hunter Farrell, examines how the mission worker should put material wealth into perspective when visiting third world countries.
 He reminds us that the mission worker may be the one to receive “gifts.”

 - When Canned Food Drives Are No Longer Enough - Download Here

 Right now, the Presbyterian Disaster Assistance office may have some opportunities for mission trips for medical coverage.
 Here is the web address: www.pcusa.org/pda